 She was not allowed to listen to music, which made her connection to music even more profound.

-Abir Haronni was born in Morocco and moved with her family to the United States at five.
+Abir Haronni was born in Morocco and moved to the United States at five with her family.

 She took inspiration from Egyptian singer Umm Khultum.
-Abir Haronni made her debut with her single “Wave”, in collaboration with Masego.
+Abir Haronni debuted with her single “Wave” in collaboration with Masego.

 These are some of the most extraordinary women who have kept the music scene of Saudi Arabia constantly abuzz with variety and beauty.